dlove24/lb_tools/docs/_reference/si/units.md

 | ratio quantities | bel               | B               |                                                                                             |
 |                  | decibel           | dB              |                                                                                             |

+_The International System of Units (SI) (2019) Bureau International des Poids et Mesures.
+Table 8 (Non-SI Units Accepted for use With The SI Units). pg.
+138._{: .grey}

 **Note:** Use the units of logarithmic ratio quantities, the neper, bel and decibel, to convey information on the nature of the logarithmic ratio quantity concerned.
 For natural logarithms the neper, Np, expresses values of quantities based on the neperian (or natural) logarithm, $$\ln = \log_e$$ .
 Similarly, the bel, B,  and the decibel, dB, expresses the values of logarithmic ratio quantities whose numerical values of the decadic logarithm, $$\lg = \log_{10}$$.
 The units of decibel and bel relate as follows

 $$L_x = m\ \text{dB} = \left( \frac{m}{10} \right)\ \text{B}$$

-SI Brochure, Table 8 (Non-SI units accepted for use with the SI unit).
-(SI base units). pg.
-138